 David Stoppa received the Laurea degree in electronics engineering from the Politecnico of Milan, Italy, in 1998, and the Ph.D. degree in microelectronics from the University of Trento, Italy, in 2002.
-In 2010, he became the Head of the Smart Optical Sensors and Interfaces research unit at Fondazione Bruno Kessler (FBK, formerly ITC-IRST), where he has been working as a Research Scientist since 2002 on the development of CMOS sensors for advanced applications.
-Since 2000, he has been teaching at the Telecommunications Engineering faculty of the University of Trento, courses of analogue electronics and microelectronics.
-His research interests are mainly in the field of CMOS integrated circuit design, image sensors and biosensors.
-He has authored or coauthored more than 60 papers in international journals and presentations at international conferences and holds two patents in the field of image sensors.
+In 2010, he became the Head of the Smart Optical Sensors and Interfaces research unit at Fondazione Bruno Kessler (FBK, formerly ITC-IRST), where he has been working as a research scientist since 2002 on the development of CMOS sensors for advanced applications.
+Since 2000, he has been teaching at the Telecommunications Engineering Faculty of the University of Trento courses of analogue electronics and microelectronics.
+His research interests are mainly in the field of CMOS analog integrated circuit design for image sensors and biosensors.
+He has authored or coauthored more than 100 papers in international journals and presentations at international conferences and holds several patents in the field of image sensors.
 Dr. Stoppa received the 2006 European Solid-State Circuits Conference Best Paper Award.